fgroupindonesia/computerInformation/readme.md

 ## :star2: CREDITS
-All of these works are returned back to [FGroupIndonesia](http://fgroupindonesia.com) to obtain more details please contact through **Whatsapp : +62857-9556-9337** for the proper consultation schedules.
+- all of these works are returned back to [FGroupIndonesia.com](http://fgroupindonesia.com)
+- more details please contact through **Whatsapp : +62857-9556-9337** for the proper consultation schedules.